recurrentauto/recurrent-datascience-hw/README.md

 see how you approach the problem, what tools you decide to use, etc.

 We’ll use this notebook as a launching point for discussion in our next interview.
-Please spend less than two hours actively working on this assignment.

 ### The assignment
 In a Jupyter notebook: